 Continuation-phase treatment depends on

-Patients who have positive cultures after 2 mo of treatment should be evaluated to determine the cause.
+Patients who have positive cultures after 2 months of treatment should be evaluated to determine the cause.
 Evaluation for MDR-TB, a common cause, should be thorough.
 Clinicians should also check for other common causes (eg, nonadherence, extensive cavitary disease, drug resistance, malabsorption of drugs).

-For both initial and continuation phases, the total number of doses (calculated by doses/wk times number of weeks) should be given; thus if any doses are missed, treatment is extended and not stopped at the end of the time period.
+For both initial and continuation phases, the total number of doses (calculated by doses/week times number of weeks) should be given; thus if any doses are missed, treatment is extended and not stopped at the end of the time period.

 Surgical resection of a persistent TB cavity or a region of necrotic lung tissue is occasionally necessary.
 The main indication for resection is persistent, culture-positive MDR-TB or XDR-TB in patients with a region of necrotic lung tissue into which antibiotics cannot penetrate.
 Other indications include uncontrollable hemoptysis and bronchial stenosis.